Life at Scoro July 7, 2025 7 MIN READ

 Working in Scoro is like hanging out with good friends.
 We know how to have fun and, at the same time, deliver world-class software to our clients.
 In QA, we focus on the quality of our product but also make sure that everyone else around us does the same. – Liis Pass, Global Lead QA

 3. You mentioned previously that exciting technical challenges were one reason Scoro attracted you initially.
-Can you name your leading technologies and highlight some of the challenges your team currently faces?
+Can you name your leading technologies?

-Our primary technology is PHP, MariaDB, VueJS, and GraphQL, and all our infrastructure is in AWS.
-We are currently modernizing how our software is structured as we are scaling up.
+Our primary technologies are PHP, MariaDB, VueJS, and GraphQL, and all our infrastructure is in AWS.
+We have been modernizing a lot of how our software is structured as we are scaling up.
 That means moving towards a hybrid architecture with a smaller core PHP modular monolith, surrounded by non-core services in PHP, NodeJS, or Go.

 “We strongly believe in experimentation as a way of learning.
 In experimentation, failures are embedded, and that’s fine, as long as we fail in a controlled environment and learn from it.”